RRL Professor of Psychology

 Human vision, visual neuroscience, and computational modeling of visual processing

 The Brainard Lab studies human vision, both experimentally and through computational modeling of visual processing.
 Our primary concern is with how the visual system estimates object properties from the information available in the light signal incident at the eye.
 To study this general problem, we conduct psychophysical experiments to investigate questions such as how object color appearance is related to object surface properties under a wide range of illumination conditions and how color is used to identify objects, and formulate computational models of the results.
 In addition, we are interested in developing machine visual systems that can mimic human performance and in understanding the neural mechanisms of vision.

-Professor David Brainard will not be considering new graduate students for admission for Fall 2021.
+Professor David Brainard will be considering new graduate students for admission for Fall 2022.

 Brainard, D. H. (2019).
 Color, pattern, and the retinal cone mosaic.
 Current Opinion in Behavioral Sciences, 30:41–47, https://doi.org/10.1016/j.cobeha.2019.05.005.
 Download PDF.